ShenzhiYang2000/TRAPO/README.md

 ## Reproducing the Results
 We currently support automated evaluation on six widely used mathematical reasoning benchmarks (AIME24/25, AMC, MATH-500, Minerva, and Olympiad) and three out-of-distribution tasks (ARC-c, GPQA-diamond, and MMLU-pro).

-You can reproduce our results by running the following commands:
 ```bash
 ROOT=YourRootPath
 TASK=math # math arc_c gpqa mmlu_pro